Call our friendly UK team on

 Sunset Yellow (E110) colouring linked to behaviour problems in children.

 Talc - some will argue talcum powder is a natural substance (magnesium silicate hydroxide) and indeed it has been shown to have some therapeutic value.
 For example Chinese Medicine considers it has some value for the kidneys (as a short term treatment).
 In the West, it can be used as an injection to treat fluid build up around the lungs (with noted side effects).
 But, and these are big buts, the grade and type of talc can vary tremendously - no standardization exists for talc production, and there have been many issues with contaminating agents.
 It has been noted for an ability to provoke an inflammatory response, and talc deposition in various organs has been observed.
 There have been some links with ovarian cancer, but it must be emphasised these are tenuous.
-But make no mistake, talc in supplements is there for free flow and definitely not for any potential therapeutic value, and there are far too many questions for us about potential long term risks.
+But make no mistake, talc in supplements is there for free flow and definitely not for any potential therapeutic value.
+And there are far too many questions for us about potential long term risks.

 Titanium Dioxide (E171) - also known as titanium (IV) oxide or titania - colourant, although generally considered safe, but the International Agency for Research on Cancer believes that it may be a possible carcinogen to humans.